 And now a Bringme Box, what do you think about the service?

 D: Having something delivered to my digs is incredibly impractical because I'm almost never home.
 Bringme is the ideal solution for me.
 I come to Agora almost every week to study or get something printed.
 And my faculty is just next-door so it couldn't be better.

 K: I just don't have time to scour the shops buying gifts for my friends and family.
 So I order online.
 But getting stuff delivered to my digs, I don't think so.
 There's nothing as annoying as having to get my parcel from my flat mate.
 So, and it's not ideal, I get my parcels delivered to a postal delivery point.
 It's just great that I can get everything delivered to the Bringme Box in Agora now.
 It's so handy!
 And the Bringme Box is so nice to use: it's really easy and I just love the design, it's stunning!"

 What do you both have delivered to the Bringme Box?

 D: Almost everything.
 You know what, both of my parents live in Holland, so I stay in Leuven during the weekends too.
 That means I do all of my shopping myself.
 With the exception of groceries, I order everything online.

 K: I'm a vegetarian and I order everything online that's quite difficult to find in the shops, mostly my organic food.
 My favourite webshops are bodyenfit.nl en detuinen.nl.
 Anyway, I read on your website that Bringme is actively working on reducing CO2 emissions by grouping deliveries and always delivering first time round.
 I'm also concerned with environmental issues, hence my chosen studies, so I love this kind of initiative!

 Thanks for the compliments and good luck with the studies!

-Would you like to know more about a smart parcel drop box in the office?
+Want to know more about a Bringme Box in the office?